Vol. 148, No. 26 — December 17, 2014

 Implementation, enforcement and service standards

-If a decision to issue a designation Order is made, federal officials would inform Ontario officials immediately.
-The Order comes into force on the first day upon which Ontario’s legislative framework relating to payday loans has fully come into force.
+The Order will come into force on the first day upon which those provisions of Prince Edward Island’s Act and Regulations noted above under “Description” come into force.
 The province will notify the industry and the public of the new requirements and protections in accordance with its own normal regulatory practices.

 The protection of consumers within the payday lending industry is a matter of provincial jurisdiction.
-Therefore, the task of the Government of Canada, once the designation is made, is to monitor to ensure that Ontario continues to have measures that protect recipients of payday loans, including maximum cost of borrowing charges.
-If at some point such measures are no longer in effect, then the Governor in Council would revoke the designation in accordance with subsection 347.1(4) of the Criminal Code.
+Therefore, the task of officials of the Justice and Industry departments, once the designation is made, is to monitor to ensure that Prince Edward Island continues to have measures that protect recipients of payday loans, including maximum cost of borrowing charges.
+If at some point measures that meet those criteria are no longer in effect in the province, then the Governor in Council would revoke the designation in accordance with subsection 347.1(4) of the Criminal Code.

 Performance measurement and evaluation

-The objective of the Order is to ensure that Ontario has the flexibility to protect recipients of payday loans within the province.
-Evaluating the effectiveness of the Ontario framework in protecting that province’s payday lending recipients is the responsibility of the province itself, as the matter falls within its jurisdiction.
-However, the Government of Canada will monitor to ensure that Ontario continues to have legislative measures that meet the criteria of subsection 347.1(3).
-A revocation order in accordance with subsection 347.1(4) would be made if the required provincial measures are no longer in effect.
+The objective of the Order is to ensure that Prince Edward Island has the flexibility to protect recipients of payday loans within the province.
+Evaluating the effectiveness of the Prince Edward Island regulatory framework in protecting that province’s payday lending recipients is the responsibility of the province itself, as the matter falls within its jurisdiction.
+However, the Government of Canada will ensure that Prince Edward Island continues to have legislative measures that meet the criteria of subsection 347.1(3).
+A revocation order in accordance with subsection 347.1(4) would be made if the required provincial measures were no longer in effect.

 Criminal Law Policy Section